syuntoku14/fusion2urdf/README.md

 # fusion2urdf

-### 2018/09/19 Updated!!!
+### Updated!!!

-Fixed the bugs about the center of the mass and the inertia.
+* 2018/09/19: Fixed the bugs about the center of the mass and the inertia.
+* 2018/09/25: Supports joint types "Rigid", "Slider" & Supports the joints' limit(for "Revolute" and "Slider").

 ## What is this script?
 This is a fusion 360 script to export urdf from fusion 360 directly.